brandur/sorg/content/passages-drafts/002-japan.md

-knows that Jony Ives has wanted an end-to-end display on Apple phones for years, and given their recent track record I thought they'd finally lost it on the X -- jettisoning a good technology (TouchID) for a bad one (FaceID) to make the prettier screen happen.
+knows that Jony Ives has wanted an end-to-end display on Apple phones for years, and given their recent track record I thought they'd finally lost it on the X -- jettisoning a good and reliable technology (TouchID) for a bad one with some novelty factor (FaceID) to make the prettier screen happen.

 ![iPhone X](/assets/passages/002-japan/iphone-x@2x.jpg)

-I was wrong. iOS 11 had made my trusty iPhone 6 painfully slow, so I upgraded.
-FaceID works great -- it's not perfect, but it has no more problems than TouchID did (which performed very poorly if your hands were wet or cold and didn't work at all through gloves), and that screen _really is_ pretty.
+I was wrong. iOS 11 had made my trusty iPhone 6 painfully slow, so I upgraded to the X. FaceID works great -- it's not perfect, but it has no more problems than TouchID did (which performed very poorly if your hands were wet or cold and didn't work at all through gloves), and that screen _really is_ pretty.
 The camera takes some amazing shots.